altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 "Right, is that it?"
 *Tom nodded and walked away, turning his head over his shoulder,* "I’m not doing special favors for you..."
-*Kent stood there, holding the folder, giving a small grunt as acknowledgement - he opened and read it while he walked back in the room.*
+*Kent stood there, holding the folder.*
+*giving a small grunt as acknowledgement - he opened and read it while he walked back in the room.*
+}
+{
-*Kent noticed Martha darted her head toward him, eyes showing a flash of panic which subsided, her mouth was half open.*
+*Kent noticed Martha darted her head toward him.*
-*Kent sat down, the folder open on the desk.*
+~Her eyes showing a flash of panic which subsided, her mouth was half open.~ *Kent sat down, the folder open on the desk.*
 *He leaned forward.*
 "Tox report says clean,"